data-savvy-solutions/assets/README.md

-# Assets
+# assets

-This repository provides data assets for use in portfolio projects.

-All datasets are derived from the **AdventureWorks 2022 OLTP** sample database.
+Providing reproducible, containerised data environments for testing, prototyping, and integration workflows, assets is a collection of datasets derived from the **AdventureWorks 2022 OLTP** sample database, and packaged in multiple formats (CSV, JSON, MSSQL .bak etc).

+GitHub Action workflows build container images weekly, with ready-to-use data sources — for example:

+- SQL Server with the Purchasing schema preloaded
+- SFTP server hosting HR CSV files
+- Azurite with a Blob container of Person CSVs

 ---